Keeping your kids safer online can be complicated, but Windows Live Family Safety helps make it easier for you. Family Safety provides a website

 On the Family summary page, click View activity report next to the name of the child you want to turn activity reporting on for.

-Select Turn on activity reporting.
+Select Turn on activity monitoring.

 To view reports of your child's web activity, do one of the following: